 Senseless Sunday Sarcasm : Social media

-There are around 7.7 million humans crowding Earth.
+There are around 7.7 billion humans crowding Earth.
 Someone out there has to want my books.
 But how can a writer with a total net income below the poverty line advertise?

 Unfortunately, I had to be dragged into social media kicking and screaming.